Intersection and Union Hierarchies of Deterministic Context-Free Languages and Pumping Lemmas: Proof of the First Pumping Lemma for DCFL[ ]

 An \emph{upward slope} means a non-flat boundary block in which the stack height never decreases.
 In contrast, a \emph{downward slope} is a non-flat boundary block in which no increase of the stack height occurs.
 A \emph{slope} refers to either an upward slope or a downward slope.

 A \emph{turn} is intuitively a change of stack height from ``nondecreasing'' to ``decreasing'' discussed in 1966 by Ginsburg and Spanier \cite{GS66} (who actually defined ``turn'' in a slightly different way).
-We describe this notion in terms of boundary blocks and use it to partition an entire stack history.
+Here, we describe this notion in terms of boundary blocks and use it to partition an entire stack history.
 A \emph{turning point} is either a peak or the right edge of an elevated plateau.
 A \emph{turn} refers to a boundary block $[t_1,t_2]$ in which there is exactly one turning point such that the left fringe (if any) is a part of a downward slope and the right fringe is a part of either an upward slope or a basin.
-The \emph{height} of a turn is the difference between the maximum stack height and the minimum stack height in the turn.
-The minimum stack height in particular occurs at either end of the turn and is also called the \emph{bottom height}.
+The \emph{height of a turn} is the difference between the maximum stack height and the minimum stack height in the turn.
+The minimum stack height is observed at either end of the turn and is also called the \emph{bottom height} of the turn.